autonomousvision/gta/README.md

 </p>

 Official reproducing code of our ICLR2024 work: "GTA: A Geometry-Aware Attention Mechanism for Multi-view Transformers", a simple way to make your multi-view transformer more expressive!
+[Here](https://github.com/autonomousvision/gta/blob/main/source/utils/gta.py) you can find the code of GTA.

 This codebase is for the CLEVR-TR and MSN-Hard experiments in the paper; if you want to see the ACID and RealEstate codes, switch to [this branch](https://github.com/autonomousvision/gta/tree/crsrndr).
 Please feel free to ask us if you have any questions about the paper or the code.

 # Setup